 3)After disconnecting the links, a Class actor will appear and if you then 'Create Kar from Actor...' the proper dialog will appear.
 However, get 'Error Building the KAR file: Cannot create transport KAR: null'

-#1 Updated by Chad Berkley almost 14 years ago
+#1 Updated by Chad Berkley about 14 years ago

 The reason you cannot create a kar file from an instantiated composite is that the changes to the moml are not saved in the current workflow which makes it impossible to get a handle on the composite's class file (.xml file).
 Another issue is that if you drag a composite instance to the canvas, then change it, ptii will want you to overwrite the composite's class file.
 This even happens for TypedCompositeActor.xml.
 If a user were to do that, all of the composites would change.
 Unless this behavior is changed, I do not think we can allow users to drag Composite instances.